Russia-Ukraine War: What to know on Day 6 of Russian assault

-13 of24 A medical worker attends to wounded man at a hospital in Brovary, outside Kyiv, Ukraine, Tuesday, March 1, 2022.
-Russian shelling pounded civilian targets in Ukraine's second-largest city again Tuesday and a 40-mile convoy of tanks and other vehicles threatened the capital — tactics Ukraine’s embattled president said were designed to force him into concessions in Europe’s largest ground war in generations.
-Efrem Lukatsky/AP Show More Show Less

-14 of24 This satellite image provided by Maxar Technologies shows part of military convoy and burning homes northwest of Invankiv, Ukraine Monday, Feb.
+16 of24 This satellite image provided by Maxar Technologies shows part of military convoy and burning homes northwest of Invankiv, Ukraine Monday, Feb.
 28, 2022.
-(Satellite image ©2022 Maxar Technologies via AP) Show More Show Less 15 of24
+(Satellite image ©2022 Maxar Technologies via AP) Show More Show Less

-16 of24 In this Feb.
-24, 2022, photo, a woman leaves an exchange office with screen showing the currency exchange rates of U.S. Dollar and Euro to Russian Rubles in Moscow, Russia.
-The harsh sanctions imposed on Russia and the resulting crash of the ruble have the Kremlin scrambling to keep the country's economy running.
-For Russian President Vladimir Putin, that means finding workarounds to the economic blockade even as his forces continue to invade Ukraine.
-Alexander Zemlianichenko Jr/AP Show More Show Less
+17 of24 Ukrainian prepare to board a bus to Poland at Lviv bus main station, western Ukraine, Tuesday, March 1, 2022.
+Russian shelling pounded civilian targets in Ukraine's second-largest city Tuesday and a 40-mile convoy of tanks and other vehicles threatened the capital — tactics Ukraine’s embattled president said were designed to force him into concessions in Europe’s largest ground war in generations.
+Bernat Armangue/AP Show More Show Less 18 of24

-17 of24 This satellite image provided by Maxar Technologies shows ground forces equipment and convoy in Khilchikha, Belarus Monday, Feb.
+19 of24 This satellite image provided by Maxar Technologies shows ground forces equipment and convoy in Khilchikha, Belarus Monday, Feb.
 28, 2022.
-(Satellite image ©2022 Maxar Technologies via AP) Show More Show Less 18 of24
+(Satellite image ©2022 Maxar Technologies via AP) Show More Show Less

-19 of24 In this image provided by the U.S. Air Force, airmen from the 436th Aerial Port Squadron position K-loaders to transfer pallets of ammunition, weapons and other equipment bound for Ukraine during a foreign military sales mission at Dover Air Force Base, Del., Monday, Feb.
-28, 2022.
-Since 2014, the United States has committed more than $5.4 billion in total assistance to Ukraine, including security and non-security assistance.
-(Tech.
-Sgt.
-J.D.
-Strong II/U.S. Air Force via AP) Tech.
-Sgt.
-J.D.
-Strong II/AP Show More Show Less

 20 of24 Anastasia Manha, 23, lulls her 2-month-old son Mykyta, where she lives with her family members, after shelling by separatists forces in Novognativka, eastern Ukraine, Sunday, Feb.
 20, 2022.
 Evgeniy Maloletka/AP Show More Show Less 21 of24